The West Allis Radio Amateur Club, Inc. (WARAC) was founded in 1954 by hams in

 WISCONSIN QSO PARTY

-The Wisconsin QSO Party has been sponsored annually by WARAC
+The annual Wisconsin QSO Party has been sponsored by WARAC

 since 1979.
-WIQP is a nationwide on-the-air operating competition that focuses on Wisconsin.
+WIQP is an on-the-air operating competition that focuses on Wisconsin

 The objective for Wisconsin hams is to make contact with hams in as